snabbco/snabb/README.md

 ### License

-All the ljsyscall code is under the MIT license, see LICENSE file.
-Files in the include directory (luaunit, reflect, strict) may be differently licensed; these are only required for running the tests.
+All the ljsyscall code is under the MIT license, see LICENSE file for further details.